 Whether you’re the formal EDI lead in your organization or an employee looking to make change — you need data in order to make effective decisions and ask for the right supports.

-A good EDI audit will:
+A good DEI audit will:

 1. Identify the pain points and problems in your organization